-If you meet the prerequisites, you have a good chance of getting into Muhlenberg College, which has a moderately demanding admissions process.
+If you meet the prerequisites, you can get into Muhlenberg College, which has a moderately demanding admissions process.
 Out of 4,543 candidates, 2,825 were accepted the previous year.

-This article provides more information on Muhlenberg College acceptance rate.
+This article provides more information on Muhlenberg College’s acceptance rate.

 What to Know about Muhlenberg College